pellared/logrusctx/README.md

 ## errfields
-Wrap errors with fields and then log it in structured way.
+Wrap errors with fields and then log them in a structured way.

 GoDoc: https://godoc.org/github.com/pellared/logrusutil/errfields